mistodon/smallworld/README.md

 [2017-04-22 15:48]:
 Correct projection and display textures at pixel scale (unless I fucked something up, we'll see).
 Treating 1.0 unit of world space as a 16px tile.
 Gonna take a break now.

+[2017-04-22 16:02]:
+Next up, some actual game state.
+I'm going to use [specs](https://github.com/slide-rs/specs) for this.
+I've played around implementing entity systems before, but I really don't feel like I've got enough time to do it right.
+Plus specs is almost certainly better thought out than whatever I could throw together.

+[2017-04-22 16:23]:
+Got multiple entities on screen now.
+Not really using a proper "system" for it, since it needs to be on the main thread, but whatever, it's a similar idea.